NMech/AI_IIT105_Task_Water_Potability/README.md

 | 8 | Turbidity       | Light emitting property of water [NTU] |

 ## Basic Code Information
 The code has been developped in **python 3.8.2**.
 To run the code, the requirements.txt file must be used in order to load all the needed modules/packages.
-Then, through a random IDE (i.e spyder), we can run the code by opening and running the main.py file which is located inside the src folder.
+Then, using an IDE (i.e spyder), we can run the code by executing the main.py file which is located inside the src folder.

 ## Repository Structure
 The repository structure is simple and self-explanatory.
 It containts the following folders and files: